1-abesh-1/campus-crave-/README.md

 - Node.js (v18+ recommended)
 - npm or yarn
 - Docker (optional, for containerized setup)
+### Notes
+try to config the firebase with your cridentials if you want to check it in localhost.
 ### Installation

 1. **Clone the repository**